-You can’t tell whether or not you have a smart meter or a gross meter just by looking at it.
+You can’t always tell whether or not you have a smart meter or a gross meter just by looking at it.
 But you can call us.
 The Enova Team can check for you – we have access to information that will tell us whether you have a gross meter, net meter or smart meter, so call us, and please have your NMI (National Meter Identification) number, which is on your energy bill, handy.
 At Enova it doesn’t matter what kind of meter you have, unless you want to sign up to our Solar Plus plan, then you need a net meter.

 We service most of New South Wales.
 To see if we service your area, use our postcode checker.